-In commenting on the bloodless overthrow of communism in the Czech Republic and its real effect and staying power, playwright president Vaclav Havel attributed its success to the language they used, to the liturgies they fostered, and to the new way of life that had to result: "We had our parallel society," Havel notes.
+In commenting on the bloodless overthrow of communism in the Czech Republic and its real effect and staying power, playwright president Vaclav Havel attributed its success to the language they used, to the liturgies they fostered, and to the new way of life that had to result:

+"We had our parallel society," Havel notes.
 "And in that parallel society, we wrote our plays and sang our songs and read our poems [language] until we knew the truth so well [liturgy] that we could go out in the streets of Prague and say, 'We don't believe your lies anymore.'
-And communism had to fall" [life].
+And communism had to fall" [life].27

+We are still dealing with the lies and their influence, not only of a residual communism in some parts of the world, but with the lies and influence of contemporary culture, as a profound source and force of simulated education in the lives of our students.

+26 N. T. Wright, For All God's Worth: True Worship and the Calling of the Church (Grand Rapids: Eerdmans, 1997), p.
+101.

+27 Quoted in Marva Dawn, A Royal Waste of Time (Grand Rapids: Eerdmans,) p.
+334.

+Christian schools and academies, therefore, as a countercultural societies, must write their plays and sing their songs and read their poems, over and over and over again, liturgy-like.

+And they must do this until Christian students are renovated from the inside out, and from the outside in.

-We are still dealing with the lies and their influence, not of communism necessarily (though that is the case in some places), but with the lies and influence of contemporary culture, especially in its popular version, as a profound source and force of simulated education in the lives of our students.
-Christian schools and academies, therefore, as a countercultural society, must write its plays and sing its songs and read its poems, over and over and over again, until Christian students know the truth, love the goodness, and relish the beauty so well by heart that they, too, will take to the streets, to the highways and byways of life, as they experience God's kingdom and shalom, and serve as wounded yet redeemed and redeeming healers in all areas of thought and life for the good of all and for God's greater glory unto the ages of ages.
+They must do this repeatedly until they so know and love the truth, so love and do the goodness, and so relish and promote the beautiful by heart that they, too, will take to the streets, to the highways and byways of life ... and something will bad will have to fall, and something good will arise and take its place, for the good of all and for God's greater glory unto the ages of ages.

 Amen.
 Soli Deo Gloria.